 The goodwill relates to KAMCO (a subsidiary) and is allocated to the asset management and investment banking operating segment, a Cash Generating Unit (CGU).
 The recoverable amount of the CGU is determined based on a value in use calculation using cash flow projections from financial budgets approved by the Group's senior management covering a four year period.
-The key assumptions used in the fair value calculation include a perpetuity growth rate of 1.9% (2022: 2%) and discount factor of 10.2% (2022: 11%).
-During the years ended 31 December 2023 and 2022, no goodwill impairment was identified as the recoverable amount of the CGU was higher than its net book value.
+The key assumptions used in the fair value calculation include a perpetuity growth rate of 1.9% (2023: 1.9%) and discount factor of 10.2% (2023: 10.2%).
+During the years ended 31 December 2024 and 2023, no goodwill impairment was identified as the recoverable amount of the CGU was higher than its net book value.

 The calculation of fair value for the CGU is sensitive primarily to the expected growth rate and discount rate.
-Reasonable changes in these assumptions will not result in an impairment of the goodwill.
+An increase in the discount factor by 10% or a decrease in the perpetuity growth rate by 10% does not result in an impairment of goodwill.